AdobeDocs/campaign-web.en/help/adoption/get-started/admin-developers.md

 ## Understand the Campaign v8 Architecture

-See [Get Started with Campaign architecture](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/config/architecture/architecture){target="_blank"} to understand the Campaign architecture before starting to structure and organize your instance.
+See [Get Started with Campaign architecture](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/config/architecture/architecture){target="_blank"} to understand the Campaign architecture before starting to structure your instance.

-Review the [Campaign implementation guidelines](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/config/implement/implement){target="_blank"} to learn how to adjust Adobe Campaign to the requirements of your company and structure and organize your implementation.
+Review the [Campaign components and processes](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/new/ac-components){target="_blank"} to learn more about them and to know how they are organized.

 ## Install the client console

-The main administration and configuration tasks are performed in the [Admin Console].
+The main administration and configuration tasks are performed in the client console.
 The first step is to set up your environment.
 The following video explains how to download and install the Adobe Campaign Client Console and manage your connection to your instance.

 >[!VIDEO](https://video.tv.adobe.com/v/335375?quality=12&learn=on){transcript=true}